Multi-collision internal shock lepto-hadronic models for energetic GRBs: Discussion

 Next, we comment on low-energy signatures in the eV range and compare with the respective conclusions of other works.
 The potential of constraining models and parameters by optical measurements was pointed out in \citet{Oganesyan:2019fpa}, who identified an additional break in the keV-range \citep[see also][]{Toffano:2021awx, Ravasio:2019kiw}.
-The photon indices below and above the break ($-2/3$ and $-3/2$ respectively) are consistent with an interpretation of marginally fast cooling particles\footnote{These particles cool on a timescale comparable to the dynamic time to energies that are still much higher than their rest-mass energy.}.
-The possibility of a proton synchrotron interpretation was explored by \citet{Ghisellini:2019lgz, Florou:2021grp}.
+The photon indices below and above the break ($-2/3$ and $-3/2$ respectively) are consistent with an interpretation of marginally fast cooling particles \footnote{Defined as the regime where the electron critical Lorentz factor $\gamma_\mathrm{e, c} \lesssim \gamma_\mathrm{e, min}$.}.
+The possibility of a proton synchrotron interpretation was explored by \citet{Ghisellini:2019lgz, Florou:2021grp, Begue:2021pzr}.
 While the observed spectra can be reproduced in both scenarios, the inferred physical conditions might be in tension with observables like the short variability timescale and/or the energetics of GRB jets.
 In the models we examined primary electrons were always in the fast-cooling regime, hence a cooling break in the keV range is not found.
 Moreover, the synchrotron emission of secondaries, whenever prominent, leads to photon indices close to $-2$ below a keV break energy.

 Finally, we discuss the maximal baryonic loading compatible with observed photon spectra derived in the literature\footnote{Compatibility with observations basically means that the contribution of secondary particle emission does not outshine the primary photon emission.} \citep[e.g.][]{Asano:2008tc,Asano:2014nba,Petropoulou:2014awa}.
 A summary of their findings can be found in Fig.~11 of \cite{Petropoulou:2014awa}, where the maximum baryonic loading is plotted against the photon compactness of the emitting region, there defined as $\ell_\gamma = \sigma_\mrm{T} L_\gamma / (4 \pi R_\mrm{Coll} \Gamma_\mrm{em}^3 m_e c^3)$.
 This quantity depends on all parameters that affect the comoving photon density and, in turn, the photomeson interaction rate (i.e. the observed luminosity, the collision radius, and the Lorentz factor).
 Overall they conclude that for low compactness ($\ell_\gamma \sim 0.1$) the baryonic loading should be below $f_\mrm{p/e}\lesssim 30$, whereas in high-compactness scenarios ($\ell_\gamma \sim 100$) the baryonic loading is limited to much lower values, i.e. $f_\mrm{p/e} \lesssim 10^{0.25} \simeq 1.8$.
 To put our work in context of these results we first compute the compactness of the representative collision of \SP, which is $\ell_\gamma = 1.3$.
 Throughout the full fireball evolution we find $\mrm{max}(\ell_\gamma) \simeq 7 $ for \SP \, and $\mrm{max}(\ell_\gamma) \simeq 41 $ for \MP.
 These high values of $\ell_\gamma$ are however achieved for collisions that do not dissipate most of the energy, and thus are not most relevant for constraining $f_\mrm{p/e}$.
 Indeed, it is the product of both the dissipated energy and $\ell_\gamma$ that is relevant for constraining the baryonic loading in a multi-collision scenario like ours.